engeir/slides/content/2023-03-24-egu-conference.md

 Notes:

-Previous efforts have often been to use a linear operator to describe temperature fluctuations in response to a forcing.
-Some studies also assume the forcing from different agents to be similar, although this have been disputed by several.
+Previous efforts of estimating a temperature response function from forcing data have often been to use a linear operator to describe temperature fluctuations in response to a forcing.
+Some studies also assume the forcing from different agents to be similar, although this have been disputed by several studies.

-The equation is depicting the linear relation between some forcing F and the deterministic temperature due to the forcing.
+The equation is depicting the linear relation between some forcing 𝑓(𝑡) and the deterministic temperature fluctuation due to the forcing.

-Here, we wish to look further into the linearity assumption in relation to volcanoes over a large range of eruption magnitudes, where with magnitude it is meant the total sulphur aerosol mass.
+We wish to look further into the linearity assumption in relation to volcanoes over a large range of eruption magnitudes.
+With magnitude, we here mean the total sulphur aerosol mass.

-We wish to ask: is it reasonable to write up the temperature response to volcanic eruptions as a convolution between the forcing and some general shape function, here represented by the letter 𝜙.
+In particular, is it reasonable to write up the temperature response to volcanic eruptions as a convolution between the forcing and some general shape function, here represented by the letter 𝜙.

-The forcing is here consisting only of forcing due to episodic volcanoes, and we consider three different sources to describe the forcing; total injected SO2 in Tg, the aerosol optical depth and forcing as top-of-the-atmosphere radiative imbalance.
+The forcing is here consisting only of forcing due to episodic volcanoes, where 𝐴 represent the amplitude of a given volcanic event arriving at time 𝑡_𝑘.
-Injected SO2 is the input to the model that it reads from to simulate the volcanoes, while both AOD and radiative imbalance are output variables of the model.

 --